 - Exceptions: Reduced Course Loads authorized by the International Student Advisor

 - Maintain a cumulative grade point average (GPA) of 3.0

 - Scholarship recipients' grades will be reviewed each semester.
 Recipients who fail to maintain a cumulative 3.0 GPA will be put on probation for 1 semester.

-- Scholarship recipients' with less than a GPA less than 3.0 GPA, who show continuous improvement with their GPA (A 3.0 semester GPA) will be on continued probation.
-If a scholarship recipient on probation does not show improvement with their semester GPA, they will lose the waiver, and will have to reapply again.
+- Scholarship recipients with a GPA of less than 3.0 must show continuous improvement (3.0 or better each semester) while on probation.
+If a scholarship recipient on probation does not show improvement with their semester GPA, they will lose the waiver and will have to apply again.

 - Maintain immigration status at all times

 - Obey immigration regulations, university policy, state and local laws

 - Annual International Dinner (late March or early April)

 - Mandatory participation each Fall and Spring in service activities

 - Violations of immigration rules and regulations, university policy, or state and local law are grounds for immediate revocation of the scholarship.

 NOTE: The scholarship is applicable for all three semesters: Fall, Spring, and Summer only for face-to-face/in-person classes.